-The Information Technology Department PhxWeb team is responsible for site-wide accessibility.
+The city's web team in Information Technology Services is responsible for site-wide accessibility.
 This responsibility includes dissemination of the W3C Guidelines and subsequent updates to appropriate persons.
-Appropriate persons include, but are not limited to, all staff who are responsible for Web content development and any consultant or vendors who develop content for a city Web site.
+Appropriate persons include, but are not limited to, all staff who are responsible for web content development and any consultant or vendors who develop content for a city web site.
 Guidelines for insuring this commitment are maintained as part of the phoenix.gov operating manual.

 For further information or assistance, or for this information in an alternative format, please contact us at firstname.lastname@example.org or call TTY at 602-534-5500.